The Fly (1986 film): Plot

 Seth installs a fusion program into the telepod computer, planning to dilute the fly genes in his body with human DNA.
-Ronnie learns that she is pregnant by Seth and has a nightmare of giving birth to a giant maggot.
-She has Stathis persuade a doctor to perform an abortion in the middle of the night.
+Ronnie learns that she is pregnant by Seth, but does not know if the conception occurred before or after Seth's genes were corrupted.
+She worries that the child will not be human, and has a nightmare of giving birth to a giant maggot.
+She visits Brundle in order to break the news to him, but he warns her that he will harm her if she continues to visit.
+Terribly upset, she has Stathis persuade a doctor to perform an abortion in the middle of the night.
 Having overheard their conversation, Seth abducts Ronnie and begs her to carry the child to term, since it may be the last remnant of his humanity.
 Stathis breaks into Seth's lab with a shotgun, but Seth incapacitates him with his corrosive vomit.

 Seth reveals his desperate plan to Ronnie: he will use the telepods to fuse himself and her, together with their unborn child, into one entity.
-As Seth drags her into one of the telepods, she accidentally rips off his jaw, triggering his final transformation into an insectoid-human creature, shedding decayed human skin.
+As Seth drags her into one of the telepods, she accidentally rips off his jaw, triggering his final transformation into an insectoid-human "Brundlefly" creature, shedding his decayed human skin.
 Seth traps Ronnie inside the first telepod and enters the other, planning to use the prototype pod as the receiver of the combination of pods 1 and 2.
 The wounded Stathis uses his shotgun to sever the cables connecting Ronnie's telepod to the computer, allowing Ronnie to escape.
-The damage causes telepod 2 to malfunction and Brundlefly attempts to smash his way through the door, only for the pod to activate just as he is stepping out, fusing Brundlefly to a piece of the door and other parts.
-The prototype pod receives the Brundlefly/Telepod fusion successfully, as the door opens a pained wail is heard and the resulting creature falls out of the door and to the ground.
-He crawls to Ronnie and silently requests for her to end his misery by aiming Stathis' shotgun barrel, which she had picked up, at his own head.
-She eventually, and tearfully, shoots and kills him, and falls to her knees in despair.
+The damage causes telepod 2 to malfunction and Seth attempts to smash his way through the door, only for the pod to activate just as he is stepping out, fusing Seth to a piece of the door and other components.
+The prototype pod receives the Brundlefly/Telepod fusion successfully; as the door opens, Seth falls out of the door and to the ground.
+He crawls to Ronnie and silently requests for her to end his misery by aiming Stathis's shotgun barrel, which she had picked up, at his own head.
+She eventually, and tearfully, shoots and kills him, falling to her knees in despair.